paynl/woocommerce-plugin/readme.txt

 * Updated the translations
 * Tested with wordpress 4.2
 = 2.3 =
-* Added new paymenbtmethods (Gezondheidsbon, Fashioncheque and podiumkadokaart)
+* Added new payment methods (Gezondheidsbon, Fashioncheque and podiumkadokaart)
 * Added a notice, in case CURL is not installed
 * Payment methods, that are not enabled in PAY. cannot be activated in woocommerce
 * Vat was not sent to PAY. correctly in the product lines